BorneLabs/SAS.2-KU-Students-APP/README.md

 </div>

 ## **Overview**
-The KU Students APP is an open-source project developed to simplify student life at Kenyatta University.
+The KU Students APP is an open-source android app project developed to simplify student life at Kenyatta University.
 This app integrates the **Portal, Kusoma Platform** and a **Discussion Forum** into one user-friendly and smooth interface, making it easier for students to access essential services and engage with their peers.

 ## **Key Features**
 - **Portal Kusoma Integration**: Seamlessly access academic and administrative services.